aoop-2023-group6/.github/profile/README.md

 [Deep Q learning](https://medium.com/pyladies-taiwan/reinforcement-learning-%E9%80%B2%E9%9A%8E%E7%AF%87-deep-q-learning-26b10935a745)

 ### Starter Kit
-We forked those game repos in our organization.
+We have forked those game repos in our organization.

 ### Tools / packages we may need
 - pygame